Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 2. make sure the no group can be selected
 3. add characteristics on browsing database
 4. request organism name, ncbi accession number, reference (optional) in submitting annotated stuff => DONE
-5. remove the selection certeria for nt level at 90% => DONE
+5. remove the selection certeria for nt level at 90% => DONE (remember to change the blast page too.)
 6. ask for gene sequence for submitting jobs => PENDING
 7. prettify the statistics page
 8. create the template for associated compound and strains.